-It’s date night!
+A date night is calling!
 But what are you going to do with your few hours of freedom when dinner and a movie just won’t cut it?
 We’ve got the recipe for urban adventurers looking for an invigorating night out.
 Combine molten steel with spicy hot salsa and DIY crafting with a fresh batch of beer; then cue the music, add the babysitter and stir.
-Read on for nine experiences to ignite the flames of love with your sweetie.
+Scroll down for nine experiences to ignite the flames of love with your sweetie.

 The only thing hotter than molten steel is smashing that metal into lifetime memories.
 Wait, isn’t that also called blacksmithing?
 For date night?
 This is all about playing with fire and gigantic tools, the kind of thing your six-year-old dreams about.
 And making stuff—horseshoe knives, bottle openers, garden art—or use your creativity and immortalize your beloved in iron.
 Impress guests with a medieval cheeseboard and knife, or bust out chop sticks and wasabi bowls that look like props from Game of Thrones.
 Anything’s possible, if you can think it you can forge it.
 No phones, no computers.
 Just fire, hammers, and gloved hands.
 And anvils, don’t forget the anvils.